Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Time Series

-For our parameter estimation computations, before giving any dataset to the network we perform a standard normalization of the signals' parameters.
-To find the predictions of the network in both classification and parameter estimation, we use MC Dropout~\cite{mcdropout}, passing each signal through the network 100 times.
+For our parameter estimation computations, before giving any dataset to the network, we perform a standard normalization of the signals' parameters.
+To find the predictions of the network in both classification and parameter estimation, we use Monte Carlo (MC) dropout~\cite{mcdropout}, passing each signal through the network 100 times.
 The prediction of the network is the mean value of all the 100 evaluations.
-Finally, we use PCA (from \texttt{scikit-learn}~\cite{sklearn}) to evaluate the prediction distributions for the parameter estimation tests.
-PCA can be used for dimensionality reduction, being able to identify the most relevant information (features) in datasets.
-In this work, we only use the PCA function to perform Singular Value Decomposition (SVD) on the calibration plots, with predicted values versus true values of $D \cdot \Delta h$ and $f_\textrm{peak}$.
-We extract the two orthogonal eigenvectors to calculate the slope and with the singular values we obtain the standard deviation of the distributions, $\sigma$.
+Finally, we apply \texttt{PYTHON'S} PCA function from \texttt{SCIKIT-LEARN}~\cite{sklearn} on the two-dimensional distributions of predicted versus true values, obtained on the parameter estimation tests, according to what follows.
+Although PCA is typically used for dimensionality reduction by identifying the most relevant features in datasets, we do not use this capability of PCA here.
+Instead, we use the \texttt{PYTHON} function solely to perform singular value decomposition (SVD) on the calibration plots, comparing predicted values to true values of $D \cdot \Delta h$ and $f_\textrm{peak}$.
+We extract the two orthogonal eigenvectors to calculate the slope, and with the singular values we obtain the standard deviation of the distributions, $\sigma$.